athomasq/athomasq.github.io/categories/memos/series-a-benchmarks.md

 Here are some things that people look at:

-* Team quality, domain expertise, unique insight, skills, experience, character, intangibles
+* Team quality, domain expertise, skills, experience, character, intangibles
 * Market size, potential for category creation and/or ownership, winner-take-all effects
 * Technological edge, IP, hard problems, replicability, first mover advantage
 * User love, word of mouth, qualitative traction
 * Structural economics, growth model, efficiency, potential for compounding
 * Defensibility, network effects, moats
+* Narratives, story-telling, unique insights and "secrets"

 Some of these are quantifiable but it’s hard to put a number on them from a founder’s POV.
 But you should be aware of these criteria nonetheless.
 To the extent that you can paper over weaknesses in your quantitative metrics, by using strengths in analogous or corresponding qualitative metrics, you should do so!

 <br/>